 - The investigation will be completed within a reasonable period of time.
 A written determination with respect to the results of the Affirmative Action Office’s investigation shall be issued and a copy forwarded to the complainant within ninety (90) workdays of the receipt of the complaint.

 - The complainant can request a reconsideration of the complaint if dissatisfied with the determination of the Affirmative Action Office.
 The request for reconsideration shall be made within seven (7) workdays of the complainant’s receipt of the written determination and shall be submitted to the affirmative Action Director, Bonnie P. Ortiz, 201 Willard Building, University Park, PA 16802.
 The Director will make a final determination and inform the complainant within seven workdays of the Director’s receipt of the request for reconsideration.

 - The complainant shall be informed of the right to file a complaint with the appropriate state or federal agency.
 The right of a person to a prompt and equitable resolution of a complaint submitted hereunder shall not be impaired by the person’s pursuit of other external remedies nor shall the use of this internal grievance procedure be a prerequisite to other external remedies.

 Retaliation against a person who files a complaint of discrimination, participates in an investigation, or opposes a discriminatory employment or educational practice or policy is prohibited under University policy, and by state and federal law.

-Complaints related to services rendered and/or the health or wellness needs of students may be submitted in writing to the Health and Wellness Center Director.
-The director will address the concern, contact the individual and complete a Risk Management Form on the complaint.
+Complaints related to services rendered and/or the health or wellness needs of students may be submitted in writing to the Interim Coordinator of Health and Wellness Services.
+The Interim Coordinator will address the concern, contact the individual and complete a Risk Management Form on the complaint.
 Follow-through with the complaint will follow policy CO800.